BestTimesToVisit.com Logo

 food

-Don't leave Yazd without trying 'Kashk-e Bademjan,' a delicious eggplant dip, and 'Faloodeh,' a refreshing rosewater and vermicelli noodle dessert.
-Look for small, local eateries away from the main tourist drag for the most authentic and budget-friendly flavors.
+Don't leave Yazd without trying 'Kashk-e Bademjan', a delicious eggplant dip, and 'Faloodeh', a refreshing rosewater and vermicelli noodle dessert.
+Look for local eateries or 'chaikhaneh' (traditional tea houses) for authentic flavors – they often have menus with pictures, making ordering easier.

 packing